 The latest in our series of all-Brettanomyces fermented, soured fruit beers.
 It’s bright and acidic from a native malt-based Lactobacillus kettle souring, making for a low pH that allows our Brett strain to ferment quickly and cleanly.
-Its tart acidity provides a perfect opportunity to showcase the bright and tart flavors of fresh Oregon cranberry, added as a puree during the later stages of fermentation.
+Its tart acidity provides a perfect opportunity to showcase the bright and tart flavors of fresh Oregon plum, added as a puree during the later stages of fermentation.

 Literally “Hood Shadow,” an homage to our city’s mountain.
 Developed by brewer Bizzy Gross of the Timbers Army Fermentation Corps for this year’s Duane Graf Homebrew Competition (which, by the way, she won by a landslide), then scaled up to shareable quantities by a coalition of Bizzy and the Base Camp brew crew.
 A Northwest twist on the traditional Bavarian wheat ale, with fruit and spice aromas playing in step with Mt.
 Hood hops.
 Prost!

 38 IBUs | 9.6 SRM | 13.8°P OG | 3.4°P TG | 5.6% ABV

 38 IBUs | 40.0 SRM | 12.0°P OG | 2.4°P TG | 4.6% ABV